Ethics Code

 Section 5.
 Conduct Within and Beyond the Community

-As members of Temple B’nai Jehudah, our actions—both within and outside the synagogue—reflect on our community.
-We strive to conduct ourselves with respect, fairness, and good judgment in all settings, including when communicating online or on social media.
-We share opinions responsibly, avoid spreading misinformation, and remember that words spoken publicly can affect others and the reputation of our congregation.
+As members of B’nai Jehudah, our actions, both within and outside the synagogue, reflect on our community.
+We strive to conduct ourselves with respect, fairness and good judgment in all settings, including when communicating online or on social media.
+We share opinions responsibly, avoid spreading misinformation and remember that words spoken publicly can affect others and the reputation of our congregation.
 We are mindful that our engagement in broader civic or online spaces should reflect the same integrity and respect we bring to our synagogue life.

 Section 6.
 Respect for Boundaries and Inclusion

-Temple B’nai Jehudah values a community where everyone feels safe, welcome, and treated with dignity.
-We respect personal boundaries -physical, emotional, and social – and recognize that each person’s comfort level may differ.
-We interact with kindness and avoid behavior or speech that demeans, excludes, or makes others feel unwelcome.
-We affirm that every individual, regardless of background, identity, or life experience, has a place in our congregation and contributes to its strength.
+B’nai Jehudah values a community where everyone feels safe, welcome and treated with dignity.
+We respect personal boundaries, physical, emotional and social, and recognize that each person’s comfort level may differ.
+We interact with kindness and avoid behavior or speech that demeans, excludes or makes others feel unwelcome.
+We affirm that every individual, regardless of background, identity or life experience, has a place in our congregation and contributes to its strength.

 Section 7.
 Confidentiality and Trust